On the projective dimension of tensor products of modules: Introduction

 \section{Introduction}

-Throughout $R$ denotes a commutative Noetherian ring, and all $R$-modules are assumed to be finitely generated.
-If $R$ is assumed to be local, then $\fm$ and $k$ denote the unique maximal ideal and the residue field of $R$, respectively.
-We refer the reader to \cite{Av2, BH, Gdimbook} for basic unexplained terminology and follow the convention that $\depth(0)=\infty$ \cite{HW1} and $\pd(0)=-\infty$ \cite{Au}.
+Throughout $R$ denotes a commutative Noetherian ring and all $R$-modules are assumed to be finitely generated.
+If $R$ is assumed to be a local ring, then $\fm$ and $k$ denote the unique maximal ideal of $R$ and the residue field of $R$, respectively.
+We refer the reader to \cite{Av2, BH, Gdimbook} for any unexplained terminology in this paper and adopt the conventions that $\depth_R(0)=\infty$, $\dim_R(0)=-1$, and $\pd_R(0)=-\infty$; see \cite{Au, HW1}.

-This paper was initiated by our discussions with Roger Wiegand, who informed us that the following question was raised at a commutative algebra meeting:
+This paper originated from our discussions with Roger Wiegand, who informed us that the following question was raised at a commutative algebra meeting:

 \begin{ques} Let $R$ be a commutative ring.
 If $M$ and $N$ are $R$-modules such that $\pd_R(M)<\infty$ and $\pd_R(N)<\infty$, then must $\pd_R(M\otimes_RN)<\infty$?
 What if $M=N$? \end{ques}